50 New Year’s Resolutions You’ll Want to Keep

 Call your bestie more often

 We’ve all been there: You see a good friend in passing, yell “We need to get together soon!” as you sail by, and then … nothing.
 Yet maintaining close friendships is worth the extra effort.
 Schedule a time each week or month to see your loved ones.
 Even call them on FaceTime just to crack a New Year’s joke.
 Treat it as an appointment, and your brain will think of it as non-negotiable, so you’ll actually make those good times happen.
-Get the ball rolling by texting your BFF one of these friendship quotes right now and getting the first date on your calendar.

 Plan a day trip

-Be a tourist in your own town by finding a list of popular attractions and then making a goal to visit a new one each month.
+Be a tourist in your own town by finding a list of popular attractions and then setting a goal to visit a new one each month.
 You’ll learn about the history of your (current) hometown and gain an appreciation for the people around you.
 Plus, it’s just fun.
-You can also try one of these staycation ideas for a great getaway close to home.
+You can also brainstorm a few staycation ideas for a great getaway close to home.